 Appendix 7 – Example Risk Scoring

 Risk can be scored in different ways.
 The example scenario has rated scores based on financial impact, community impact and likelihood (probability) of occurrence.
 The rating categories need to be discussed and defined based on recommendations from the PAC.
-Alongside the options for risk ratings the PAC will also need to decide the method they wish to adopt for scoring.
+Alongside the options for risk ratings the PAC will also need to decide the method it wishes to adopt for scoring.
 The scoring needs to take into account the brackets for scoring a risk as high or low and the outcome of a risk score affecting the frequency with which a risk needs to be presented to the PAC.

 For example: